 We had an AMAZING Dog Friendly Wine Tasting Adventure in Dog Friendly Paso Robles!
-First off, to pronounce it correctly, you must sound like you have a mouth full of tiny greenies (not that I would ever do that – tee hee hee)!
-Then, repeat after me…..Paso “Robbbblls”.
+First off, to pronounce it correctly, you must sound like you have a mouth full of tiny greenies then, repeat after me…..Paso “Robbbblls”.
 Correctomundo!
 Now that you sound like a local, turn your clock and cell phone off, kick back and mosey through your day in this relaxed town.
 It seems there is something dog-friendly in almost any area you visit!

 When to Go

 Paso gets HOT in the Summer.
-In my opinion, July – October is too hot for your pets to enjoy, particularly if they are older like me.
-So, I recommend visiting November to early June.
+July through October is too hot for your pets to enjoy in our opinion – especially senior pups.
+So, we recommend visiting November to early June.
 The Holidays (Thanksgiving thru New Years) would probably be very beautiful at the wineries and in town but we haven’t been during this time.
 The biggest drawback during the Holiday Season would be that it is super cold at night and the days are short.
-So, I recommend visiting Paso in late April through early June.
-We went in late April.
-We had some warm, sunny days and one windy, rainy day.
-So, pack layers, blankies and rain attire!
+So, we recommend visiting Paso in late April through early June.
+We went in late April and had some warm, sunny days and one windy, rainy day.
+So, pack layers, blankies and rain gear!
 The nights were Super Chilly so we encountered a little of everything!
 We enjoyed it all.
 The best part is that the days were long as sunset was appx.
 7:30 pm!

 Tip: Arriving on Sunday and leaving on Thursday is perfect for wine tasting with dogs.
 Wineries are quieter Mon – Wed and you have more space and time to enjoy with your pup!